-Expansion and New Projects.
-New and expansion project applicants must provide notice to SpringfieldHampdenCoC@springfieldcityhall.com of the intent to submit an application and whether the new or expansion project being created is 1) permanent supportive housing, 2) rapid rehousing, 3) joint transitional housing-rapid rehousing, or 4) coordinated entry.
-Within 2 business days of notification, the new project application will be set up in esnaps and ready for entry of application information.
-Expansion and new project sponsors must open the new project application, fill in application information, and upload required supporting documents.
+New Projects.
+New project applicants must provide notice to gmccafferty@springfieldcityhall.com of the intent to submit an application and whether the new project being created is 1) permanent supportive housing, 2) rapid rehousing, 3) joint transitional housing-rapid rehousing, or 4) coordinated entry.
+Within

+2 business days of notification, the new project application will be set up in esnaps and ready for entry of application information.
+New project sponsors must open the new project application, fill in application information, and upload required supporting documents.
 Once complete, applicants must submit the expansion or new application in esnaps.